gravitational/protoc-gen-terraform/README.md

 * `target_pkg` - the name of the target package
 * `custom_duration` - the name of custom Duration type, if used.
 * `custom_imports` - comma-separated package list to add into target file
-* `required` - list of a filds to mark as required
+* `required` - list of a fields to mark as required
-* `computed` - list of a filds to mark as computed
+* `computed` - list of a fields to mark as computed
+* `defaults` - map of default values for a fields

 # Testing